 Natural gas, mostly methane, is considered a transition (to a renewable and clean) fuel because it emits 25\% less carbon dioxide~\cite{eia2013much} and fewer toxic byproducts~\cite{wang2000full} upon combustion per unit energy produced compared to gasoline.
 From an economic standpoint, the supply of natural gas in the United States is increasing as a result of hydraulic fracturing and horizontal drilling techniques~\cite{usnatgassupply}.
 A positive environmental outlook for natural gas, however, is predicated on mitigating fugitive emissions (methane is itself a potent greenhouse gas)~\cite{alvarez2012greater} and groundwater contamination~\cite{osborn2011methane} from hydraulic fracturing.

 Hydrogen (H$_2$) is the ultimate transportation fuel because it emits only water when it electrochemically reacts with oxygen in a fuel cell to power a vehicle.
-Currently, hydrogen (H$_2$) is primarily produced by steam reforming of natural gas followed by the water-gas shift reaction, which emits carbon dioxide \cite{crabtree2004hydrogen}.
-Notably, the environmental allure of hydrogen is predicated on its production via a renewable means, e.g.\ splitting water using wind-generated electricity.
+Notably, the environmental allure of hydrogen is predicated on its production via a renewable means, e.g.\ splitting water using wind-generated electricity; currently, hydrogen (H$_2$) is primarily produced by steam reforming of natural gas followed by the water-gas shift reaction, which emits carbon dioxide \cite{crabtree2004hydrogen}.

-At ambient conditions, both methane and hydrogen gas possess a very low volumetric energy density compared to gasoline.
+At ambient conditions, both methane and hydrogen gas possess a very low volumetric energy density compared to (liquid) gasoline.
 Consequently, under storage space constraints in passenger vehicles, natural gas and hydrogen must be densified for onboard storage to achieve a reasonable driving range on a ``full'' tank of fuel.
 Traditional densification approaches are liquefaction, at cryogenic temperatures and atmospheric pressure, or compression, at room temperature and high pressures.
 Both approaches require expensive infrastructure at refilling stations and significant energy input; e.g., the energy input to liquify hydrogen is $\sim$30\% of its energy content~\cite{bossel2003energy}.
-Moreover, high-pressure storage tanks are heavy, thick-walled, and non-conformable, while cryogenic storage tanks are bulky, expensive, and afflicted by boil-off losses~\cite{hasan2009minimizing}.
+Also, high-pressure storage tanks are heavy, thick-walled, and non-conformable, while cryogenic storage tanks are bulky, expensive, and afflicted by boil-off losses~\cite{hasan2009minimizing}.

 A promising approach to densify natural gas~\cite{makal2012methane,mason2014evaluating} and hydrogen~\cite{suh2011hydrogen,garcia2018benchmark} for vehicular storage at room temperature is through physical adsorption in nanoporous materials~\cite{schoedel2016role}.
-The internal surfaces of porous materials attract gas molecules through van der Waals, electrostatic, etc.\ interactions to achieve a higher adsorbed gas density than the bulk gas at the same temperature and pressure, allowing for room temperature and lower-pressure storage and alleviating many drawbacks of high-pressure, low-temperature storage.
+The internal surfaces of porous materials attract gas molecules through van der Waals, electrostatic, etc.\ interactions to achieve a higher adsorbed gas density than the bulk gas at the same temperature and pressure.
+Nanoporous materials could thus allow for room temperature and lower-pressure storage of natural gas and hydrogen and alleviate many drawbacks of high-pressure or low-temperature storage.